mondaycom/vibe-storybook-components/src/components/related-component/README.md

 description / a textual description of the component purpose

 ## Technical notes
-- Please add a constant that describes the described component's name in the file: `related-components\component-description-map.js`.
-- Please add mapping between the new constant component name to an instance of the RelatedComponent in  `related-components\component-description-map.js`.
+- Please add mapping between component name and corresponding `RelatedComponent` into the `descriptionComponentsMap` which you pass to the `RelatedComponents` component.